SeewooLi/IRTest/README.md

 ## Functions

-Followings are functions of **IRTest** available for users.
+Followings are functions of **IRTest**.

-- `IRTest_Dich` is the estimation function when all items are dichotomously scored.
+- `IRTest_Dich` is the estimation function when all items are *dichotomously* scored.

-- `IRTest_Poly` is the estimation function when all items are polytomously scored.
+- `IRTest_Poly` is the estimation function when all items are *polytomously* scored.

-- `IRTest_Mix` is the estimation function for a mixed-format test, a combination of dichotomous item(s) and polytomous item(s).
+- `IRTest_Mix` is the estimation function for *a mixed-format test*, a test comprising both dichotomous item(s) and polytomous item(s).

-- `DataGeneration` generates several objects that are useful for computer simulation studies.
-Among these are starting values for an algorithm and artificial item-response data that can be passed to `IRTest_Dich`, `IRTest_Poly`, or `IRTest_Mix`
+- `DataGeneration` generates several objects that can be useful for computer simulation studies.
+Among these are starting values for the estimation algorithm and artificial item-response data that can be passed into `IRTest_Dich`, `IRTest_Poly`, or `IRTest_Mix`.

 - `plot_LD` draws a plot of the estimated latent distribution.